chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Never Enough – Analysis.md

 ---
 aliases: Never Enough
-title: "Never Enough – Analysis"
 category: The Greatest Showman Series
 custom_css: showman
 date: 2019-12-20
 ---

+# Never Enough – Analysis

 That’s enough for today’s post.
 The composers did a great job at this pop-opera fusion.
 Orchestral strings always gets me.
 In an interview, one of the writers talks about how the “never enoughhhh” line is “sensory overload of her just harping on this \[one thing\].”